 In the South: Tan Son Nhat, Can Tho, and Phu Quoc.

-Because Vietnam is bordering Laos, Cambodia, and China, you can travel through the border - customs in Cambodia and Laos are now easier for Vietnam travel - when you are having a Southeast Asia or Asia exploration.
-You are allowed to bring up to 400 cigarettes, 1.5 liters of spirit and USD $5000 - any amount of money greater than US$ 5,000 must be declared at the customs checkpoints.
+Because Vietnam borders Laos, Cambodia, and China, you can travel through the border – customs in Cambodia and Laos are now easier for Vietnam travel – when you are having a Southeast Asia or Asia exploration.
+You are allowed to bring up to 400 cigarettes, 1.5 liters of spirits and USD $5000 – any amount of money greater than US$ 5,000 must be declared at the customs checkpoints.

 Read more on How to Obtain Vietnam Visa

-When traveling to Vietnam, you will be able to visit different places with different attractions, beautiful landscapes, and culture.
+When traveling to Vietnam, you will be able to visit different places with different attractions, beautiful landscapes, and cultures.